 I’ll be teaching analogue photography & darkroom classes again next month!
 Every tuesday for five weeks starting on the 17th!
 Call for details ^_^

-deathofkindness asked: what film cameras do you recommend for beginners into film cameras?
+deathofkindness said: what film cameras do you recommend for beginners into film cameras?

 I literally get this question EVERY DAY at the camera store I teach at and my answer never changes: